Oyo Rooms

-OYO Rooms (stylised as OYO), and its parent company known as PRISM formerly known as OYO Hotels & Homes, is an Indian multinational hospitality chain of leased and franchised hotels, homes, and living spaces, headquartered in Gurgaon.
+OYO Rooms (stylised as OYO), formerly known as OYO Hotels & Homes, is an Indian multinational hospitality chain owned by PRISM which operates leased hotels, homes, and living spaces.
+It is headquartered in Gurgaon, Haryana.
 Founded in 2012 by Ritesh Agarwal, OYO initially consisted mainly of budget hotels.
 As of January 2020, it has more than 43,000 properties and 1 million rooms across 800 cities in 80 countries.